Towards A Unified Analysis of Random Fourier Features: Introduction

 In this paper, we address the gaps mentioned above by making the following contributions: \begin{itemize} \item We devise a simple framework for the unified analysis of generalization properties of random Fourier features, which applies to kernel ridge regression, as well as to kernel support vector machines and logistic regression. \item For the plain random Fourier features sampling scheme, we provide, to the best of our knowledge, the sharpest results on the number of features required.
-In particular, we show that already with $\Omega(\sqrt{n}\log d_{\mathbf{K}}^{\lambda})$ features, we incur no loss of learning accuracy in kernel ridge regression, where $d_{\mathbf{K}}^{\lambda}$ corresponds to the notion of \emph{the number of effective degrees of freedom}~\citep{bach2013sharp} with $d_{\mathbf{K}}^{\lambda} \ll n$ and $\lambda \coloneqq \lambda(n)$ is the regularization parameter.
-In addition, $\Omega(1/\lambda)$ features is sufficient to ensure $O(\sqrt{\lambda})$ expected risk rate in kernel support vector machines and kernel logistic regression.
+In particular, we show that already with $\Omega(\sqrt{n}\log d_{\mathbf{K}}^{\lambda})$ features, we obtain the same learning rate with kernel ridge regression in the minimax sense \citep{caponnetto2007optimal}, where $d_{\mathbf{K}}^{\lambda}$ corresponds to the notion of \emph{the number of effective degrees of freedom}~\citep{bach2013sharp} with $d_{\mathbf{K}}^{\lambda} \ll n$ and $\lambda \coloneqq \lambda(n)$ is the regularization parameter.
+In addition, $\Omega(1/\lambda)$ features is sufficient to ensure $\mathcal{O}(\sqrt{\lambda})$ learning risk rate in kernel support vector machines and kernel logistic regression.

-\item In the case of a modified data-dependent sampling distribution, the so called \emph{empirical ridge leverage score distribution}, we demonstrate that $\Omega(d_{\mathbf{K}}^{\lambda})$ features suffice for the learning risk to converge at $O(\lambda)$ rate in kernel ridge regression ($O(\sqrt{\lambda})$ in kernel support vector machines and kernel logistic regression).
+\item In the case of a modified data-dependent sampling distribution, the so called \emph{empirical ridge leverage score distribution}, we demonstrate that $\Omega(d_{\mathbf{K}}^{\lambda})$ features suffice for the learning risk to converge at $\mathcal{O}(\lambda)$ rate in kernel ridge regression.
+Moreover, the same number of feature is sufficient to guarantee $\mathcal{O}(\sqrt{\lambda})$ risk convergece rate in kernel support vector machines and kernel logistic regression.

-\item In our refined analysis of kernel ridge regression, we show that the excess risk convergence rate of the estimator based on random Fourier features can (depending on the decay rate of the spectrum of kernel function) be upper bounded by $O(\frac{\log n}{n})$ or even $O(\frac{1}{n})$, which implies much faster convergence than $O(\frac{1}{\sqrt{n}})$ rate featuring in most of previous bounds.
+\item In our refined analysis of kernel ridge regression, we show that the excess risk convergence rate of the estimator based on random Fourier features can (depending on the decay rate of the spectrum of the kernel function) be upper bounded by $\mathcal{O}(\nicefrac{\log n}{n})$ or even $\mathcal{O}(\nicefrac{1}{n})$, which implies much faster convergence than the standard $\mathcal{O}(\nicefrac{1}{\sqrt{n}})$ rate featuring in most of previous bounds.